heaps-smart/heaps-smart/_posts/local-n8n-and-ollama.md

 - **Control**: We can fine-tune prompts or swap models as needed.
 - **Zero cost**: Ollama is free, open-source software, while n8n is free to self-host for internal or personal use.

+It should be noted that running an LLM locally requires a machine with sufficient hardware capabilities.
+Here's what to consider:

+- **CPU**: Modern multi-core processors can handle smaller models, but performance may be slower compared to GPUs.
+- **GPU**: A dedicated GPU with at least 8GB of VRAM is recommended for running larger models like Llama 3 efficiently.
+NVIDIA GPUs with CUDA support are commonly used.
+- **RAM**: At least 16GB of system memory is ideal, though more may be needed for larger models or multitasking.
+- **Storage**: Model files themselves can range from a few gigabytes to over 100GB depending on the model size.

+MacBook M1/M2 laptops with 8GB RAM can also run local models, but 16GB or more is recommended for better results.
+Performance depends on model complexity and input size.
+Techniques like quantisation (reducing model precision) and batching (processing multiple inputs at once) can optimize speed and efficiency, even on mid-range hardware.

 ---

 ## What's Next?